 Once this obstacle has been overcome, we proceed straight to the goal, the last touches, a generous pass of very fine sandpaper until the desired definition is achieved.

 And then we come to colour.
-Acrylic paints are the most commonly used, but many people also use just oils, such as linseed oil, or impregnating agents specifically for wood.
+Acrylic paints are the most commonly used, but many people also use just oils, such as linseed oil, or wood stain.
 Again, this depends on the imagination, the type of project and other variations.
 Some also use powdered food colour, or experiment with watercolour dilutions.

 Always bear in mind that in this article I have talked more about small figures that are normally kept indoors, so they don’t need a lot of special care.
 If you want to challenge yourself in larger enterprises, or, you already know that you want to keep your new friend in the garden for example, remember to give him a special treatment to resist the weather and use specific colours for outdoor wood, maybe trying to be a little alchemist and mix powdered colours with impregnating agents.
 Only by experimenting can you really get to the bottom of things!

 In this article I have suggested the following products:

 You can share your work and find new inspiration!